Customer story

-On the second Saturday of September, the most anticipated and largest event in Saaremaa took place - the traditional Kuressaare street picnic.
-After the event, Kristina Mägi from the organizing team stated, "We took a leap forward by organizing the street picnic together with Fienta this time."
-Read more from the interview to understand what Kristina meant by that.
+On the second Saturday of September, Saaremaa's best-known annual event, the Kuressaare Street Picnic, took place once again.
+After the event, Kristina Mägi from the organizing team said "we took a real step forward by organizing the street picnic with Fienta this time."
+Here is what she meant.

-The initiator and leader of the street picnic is Terje Nepper, who, while traveling in France, once saw a similar event.
-Of course, what she saw there was not on the scale of what we organize in Kuressaare today.
-In the first year, we had about 750 people, then 1500 people, and our street picnic has grown year by year.
-This year, we organized it for the eighth time, and about 5500 people attended throughout the day.
-Although the record from 2019 was not broken, there were more people this time than last year.
+The idea for the street picnic came from Terje Nepper, who once saw a similar event while traveling in France.
+What she saw there was nowhere near the scale of what Kuressaare hosts today.
+In the first year, around 750 people attended.
+Then it grew to 1,500, and it has continued to grow year by year.
+This year, the event took place for the eighth time, and around 5,500 people attended throughout the day.
+Although it did not break the 2019 record, attendance was still higher than last year.

 What did you do differently this time?

-Previously, the event has been free, and we have collected voluntary donations because people have been willing to contribute financially.
-This year, we were in a dilemma whether to make the event paid or not.
-We still decided to ask for a symbolic fee, hoping that a small ticket price would discipline the attendees.
-In previous years, there have been quite a few table reservations that have remained empty on the day of the event.
-We hoped that the ticket price of one euro per person, i.e., eight euros for an eight-person table, would still discipline the attendees.
-There were 490 tables this time, and we didn't even need to put all of them out.
+Previously, the event had been free and supported by voluntary donations.
+This year, the organizers debated whether to make it a paid event, but eventually decided to charge a symbolic fee.
+The hope was that even a small price would make people take their reservations more seriously.
+In earlier years, quite a few booked tables were left empty on the day of the event.
+This time, the price was one euro per person, or eight euros for an eight-person table.
+There were 490 tables available, and in the end they did not even need to put all of them out.

 Could the ticket price have been higher?

-In terms of organizing costs, it certainly could have been higher, but we don't want to turn the street picnic into an expensive event because then the original idea would be lost.
-It's still a party for everyone at the end of the summer, where current and former Saaremaa residents, friends from the mainland, foreigners, and everyone else come together.
+In terms of covering organizational costs, yes, it could have been higher.
+But the organizers did not want to turn the street picnic into an expensive event, because that would have changed its original spirit.
+It is still meant to be an end-of-summer celebration for everyone, bringing together current and former Saaremaa residents, friends from the mainland, foreign visitors, and many others.

 How did people know when to come and buy tickets?
 Most purchases were made on the first day.